 Tips for Using Taxis and Private Drivers in Fiji

 For an affordable and convenient way to get around, hiring a driver or taking a taxi in Fiji is a great a way to go!
 Yes, and you read that right.
 Private drivers are a common service found in Fiji and make for a similar experience to getting a taxi.
-For this reason, we decided to couple taxi drivers and private drivers together, giving you tips on things you need to know about taking a taxi in Fiji!
+For this reason, we decided to couple together taxi drivers and private drivers in this guide, giving you tips on things you need to know about taking a taxi in Fiji!

 Taxis in Fiji can typically fit three passengers, as well as luggage for each passenger – four passengers is doable, but usually pretty tight.
 For larger tribes, vans are also available.
 Find out more about taking taxis in Fiji with our Guide to Taxis in Fiji, as well as Hiring a Driver in Fiji.

-1. Taxi Drivers Don’t Often Use Their Meter
+1. Taxi Drivers Should Use a Meter in Town Areas

 2. You Can Negotiate Your Fare

-Since it is common to agree on a price prior to departure, it is totally acceptable to negotiate prices with drivers in Fiji.
+Since it is common to agree on a price prior to departure for longer journeys, it is totally acceptable to negotiate prices with drivers in Fiji.
 Taxi drivers are used to a bit of haggling and will let you know if what you are offering is way too low.
 So be ready to negotiate and you may save enough to treat yourself to an extra cocktail or two.
 Check out more money-saving tips at 17 Ways to Save Money When Travelling in Fiji.

 3. Be Aware!
 There are Registered and Non-registered Options